Legislative violence: Hong Kong

+In 2014, pan-democrat lawmaker Wong Yuk-man threw a glass at Chief Executive CY Leung before a Hong Kong Legislative Council meeting and was charged with common assault.
+In another incident, two lawmakers who entered the Legislative Council's chamber without authorization caused a scuffle, and then the lawmakers tried to read out their oath of office.

 India

 Tamil Nadu

-In January 1988, there was a riot in the Tamil Nadu Legislative Assembly over a vote of majority for V. N. Janaki, who was serving as Chief Minister following the death in December 1987 of her husband M. G. Ramachandran.
+In January 1988, a riot broke out in the Tamil Nadu Legislative Assembly over a vote of majority for V. N. Janaki, who was serving as Chief Minister following the death in December 1987 of her husband M. G. Ramachandran.
 The All India Anna Dravida Munnetra Kazhagam (ADMK) had split, with most MLAs supporting her and some supporting Jayalalithaa's bid to become Chief Minister instead.
 The Indian National Congress with its 60 MLAs was able to play "kingmaker".
 While the Congress-led Central Government in New Delhi ordered them to vote against Janaki, some Congress MLAs chose to resign instead, allowing the Janaki government to survive the majority vote.
 A riot ensued in the legislature, with members clubbing each other with microphone stands and footwear, which was finally ended by riot police who stormed the legislature and beat up everybody with their batons.
-The Janaki faction was however dismissed by the Central Government under Article 356 of the Indian Constitution, having survived just 24 days in office.
+The Janaki faction was, however, dismissed by the Central Government under Article 356 of the Indian Constitution, having survived just 24 days in office.
 The state was placed under President's rule for a year, until the next scheduled state assembly elections in January 1989.

-On 25 March 1989, a riot broke out in the state legislative assembly in Tamil Nadu between members of the ruling Dravida Munnetra Kazhagam party and the now-unified opposition ADMK over the reading of the state budget.
-In the melee, Durai Murugan tried to disrobe J. Jayalalithaa, Muthuvel Karunanidhi had his sunglasses broken, and the budget was torn up by angry rioters.
+On 25 March 1989, a riot broke out in the state legislative assembly between members of the ruling Dravida Munnetra Kazhagam party and the now-unified opposition ADMK over the reading of the state budget.
+In the melee, Durai Murugan tried to disrobe J. Jayalalithaa, Muthuvel Karunanidhi had his sunglasses broken, and angry rioters tore up the budget.